 The Government has extended ‘mortgage holidays’ to buy to let mortgages as a precaution in case tenants lose their income and can’t pay their rent.
 The legal obligation to pay your rent remains, as does the landlords’ obligation to meet any mortgage payments.
 The ‘holiday’ effectively just delays the mortgage payment.

-We have reduced any contact between you and our team, or you and the contractors we work with.
+We have reduced any contact between you and our team or the contractors we work with.
 We obviously do not want to go in someone’s home if it can be avoided, which is entirely reasonable.

-To achieve this we are focusing on getting essential repairs completed e.g. no heat, no hot water, no power etc.
+To achieve this we are focusing on getting essential repairs completed e.g. where there is no heat, no hot water, no power etc.

 Your legal right to serve notice to end your tenancy should not be affected.